pbs-assess/sdmTMB/cran-comments.md

 ## Resubmission

-This is a resubmission to fix 'Additional issues' on CRAN checks.
+This is a resubmission to fix 'Additional issues' on CRAN checks as requested.
 This version:

 * Corrects a memory issue identified by valgrind/gcc-ASAN/clan-ASAN tests

-* Removes 2 Latin-1 strings in package data
+* Removes 2 Latin-1 strings in package data.

-* Adds 'future' and 'lme4' to Suggests to avoid 'Rd cross-references' 'Undeclared packages' NOTE
+* Adds 'future' and 'lme4' to Suggests to avoid 'Rd cross-references' 'Undeclared packages' NOTE.

 > Result: NOTE
 >   installed size is 8.9Mb